jakerella/es6-todos/README.md

 ### Step 2: Start Coding!

 The idea here is to practice the new ES6/2015 features in JavaScript, so start writing a TODO application using those!
 And don't use any libraries, just core JS.
-This means you will probably need to use some older ES5 things that you might not have before as well.
-I'm talking about things like native DOM methods (instead of jQuery).
-The HTML and CSS is provided for you, but you are welcome to change any of it!
+This means you will probably need to use some older ES5 things that you might not have used before as well.
+Things like native DOM methods (instead of jQuery).
+The HTML and CSS is provided for you in the `/src` directory, but you are welcome to change any of it!

-Here are some tasks if you want more specific things to implement:
+Here are some specific tasks if you need some inspiration:

-* Create a base `Resource` class
+1. Create a base `Resource` [class](http://2ality.com/2015/02/es6-classes-final.html)
-  * All resources have a `id` and a `createDate`
+  * All resources should have an `id` and `createDate` property
-  * Resources can be created, retrieved, saved, and deleted
+  * Resources can be created, retrieved, saved, and deleted (different methods)
+    * Add a method to "serialize" the data, returning just the core properties in a plan object
-  * Save them to `localStorage` or use an API for data storage (using `fetch()` not XHR!)
+    * Save all resources to `localStorage` or use an API for data storage (using `fetch()` not XHR!)
+    * Make all persistence methods use native [promises](https://developers.google.com/web/fundamentals/getting-started/primers/promises)
+  * Write getters and setters for the `id` and `createDate` properties
+  * Use [default function parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) for methods that need them
+  * Use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for most of your callbacks.
-* Create a `Todo` class which `extends` the `Resource` class
+2. Create a `Todo` class which `extends` the `Resource` class
-  * Allow adding of a new Todo item (text, due date, completion switch)
+  * Allow adding of a new Todo item (text, due date, and complete switch)
   * Make the due date today if not defined, and incomplete by default
-  * Allow toggling of completion status of a Todo item (update the boolean switch in the data)
+  * Override the serialization method and use `super` to access the parent
+  * Create a rendering function to display the HTML for a Todo using [template strings](http://2ality.com/2015/01/es6-strings.html)
-* List all TODO items on the page
+3. List all TODO items on the page
+  * Use the `Todo` class you created above
-  * Be sure to localize the due date for display
+  * Be sure to [localize the due date](http://es6-features.org/#DateTimeFormatting) for display
+  * Allow a user to toggle an item as complete or not (add the `completed` class to the `<li>`)
+  * Allow a user to delete an item

-## ES6/2015 Concepts to Use
+## ES6/2015 Concept References

 You very well may have built a TODO app in the past, so what's so different about this one?
 You should be using those cool, new ES6 features!
 So then you might be asking, what are those?
-Here are some of them, and where they might fit into this app.
+Here are some references for many of them:

 * [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)
 * [Classes](http://2ality.com/2015/02/es6-classes-final.html)